dhaven/eks-token-extension/README.md

 # eks-token-extension

-aws eks get-token in your browser
+Login to your Kubernetes dashboard for EKS cluster using this convenient browser extension